rdtsc/microcontest-solutions/src/03/readme.md

-# Do You Know How to Count ?
+# Do You Know How to Count?

 **Miscellaneous – Problem #3**